-- A satisfactory placement test score (or successful remediation) is required prior to enrollment.
-See an advisor for details. - 2.
-Transfer credits in Social Science may substitute for this course.
+- 1. A satisfactory placement test score (or successful remediation) is required prior to enrollment.
 See an advisor for details. - A credit for prior learning assessment is available for this course.
-For more information, please contact cfpl@qtc.edu.
+For more information, please contact cfpl@gtc.edu.

 Gateway Technical College's IT-Computer Support Technician program is fully accredited and in good standing with the Accreditation Council for Business Schools and programs [www.acbsp.org].